Education

 Do not be too much judgmental.
 Listen to the person with an open mind (Vaughan, 2013).

-After following the above procedure, execute the necessary action and after that, you will have really helped the individual.
+After following the above procedure, execute the necessary action, and after that, you will have really helped the individual.

-Paramedics have a good step-by-step program that they can follow in order to defend the vulnerable patients in the society (Willis, 2010).
+Paramedics have a good step-by-step program that they can follow in order to defend vulnerable patients in society (Willis, 2010).
 This procedure is as outlined in this study.
 However, there are urgent steps that are not included in the list but which are very crucial.
 They can only be implemented in the field.

 HCPC (2016) Standards of conduct, performance and ethics.
 Available at: http://www.hcpc-uk.org/assets/documents/10004EDFStandardsofconduct,performanceandethics.pdf (Accessed: 9 July 2016).